Research projects for October 2017 entry

 • Unique ultra-bright X-ray sources

 The understanding of these physical processes requires a combination of observation, experiment and high performance computing models on the latest supercomputers.
-My team is versatile, combining experiment, theory and computational modelling.
+My team is versatile, combining experiment, theory and computational modelling, including applications of machine learning.
 I can offer projects in all of these areas – please contact me to discuss your interests and let’s take it from there.

 |p [dot] norreys1 [at] physics [dot] ox [dot] ac [dot] uk|